Jean-Baptiste Simmenauer

-Jean-Baptiste Simmenauer (born 19 November 2000) is a French racing driver who is set to compete for Inter Europol Competition in the 2025 24 Hours of Le Mans and 2025 European Le Mans Series.
+Jean-Baptiste Simmenauer (born 19 November 2000) is a French racing driver who is competing in the Le Mans Cup as a factory driver for McLaren.
 He is the former champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category, a title he achieved alongside Benjamin Goethe and Thomas Neubauer, driving for ROFGO Racing with Team WRT.

 Early career

 Karting

 Simmenauer first began karting in 2012 with Italian team Tony Kart.
 In 2015, he claimed the title in the French Karting Championship.

 Simmenauer competing in Formula Renault Eurocup.

 Toyota Racing Series

 In December 2016, it was announced Simmenauer would make his debut in single-seaters in the Toyota Racing Series, replacing reigning champion Lando Norris, following the latter's decision not to defend his title.

 Formula Renault 2.0

 In January 2017, Simmenauer joined JD Motorsport for the Formula Renault Eurocup.
 He went on to experience a disappointing campaign, failing to score points in a season he would end 27th in the standings.

 Simmenauer driving at the Red Bull Ring during the 2021 Porsche Supercup season.